 Speaking of the entryway, keep in mind that according to the Feng Shui philosophy, your front door should be made of sturdy materials.
 It is believed that a strong door keeps the bad energy away and protects the home.
 T herefore, instead of going with a glass door or plastic, opt for custom

 made doors crafted from wood or even metal

 Move your bathroom away from the dining area

 If you are building a new bathroom or moving your old one, make sure you build it away from the kitchen and the dining area.
 Feng Shui philosophy claims that having a bathroom facing the kitchen or dining room could make those living in the house ill.
 Your bathroom should also be kept away from the home entrance, as it keeps the energy from being dispersed throughout the house.

-Reorganise the bedroom
+Reorganize the bedroom

-When remodelling the bedrooms in your home, make sure each member of the family ends up with an equal amount of space.
+When remodeling the bedrooms in your home, make sure each member of the family ends up with an equal amount of space.
 According to Feng Shui, this will foster love and equality in the house.
-Paint the walls a neutral colour and allow the room owners to personalise their space.
+Paint the walls a neutral color and allow the room owners to personalize their space.
 However, if you wish to follow Feng Shui rules, make sure that the bed is placed against the wall, but in a way that prevents your feet from pointing to the door.
 The flow of the chi could be greatly disturbed by the electronic devices on a bedside table, so find a new spot for them.
 If the bedroom has any mirrors in it, make sure they are not placed opposite the bed or the door.

-Put the kitchen in the centre
+Put the kitchen in the center

 It is believed that the kitchen is the heart of the home and therefore should be placed right in the middle of the house.
 The kitchen produces most of the home’s good energy, so it should be connected to other areas as much as possible.
 When renovating this area, make sure that the sink and the dishwasher are not facing the kitchen stove.